Ada-Developers-Academy/core-unit-3/tests/testing-in-node.md

 ## Troubleshooting Tests in VS Code

 It's possible our tests won't appear even after installing the Jest extension.
-Or sometimes tests that had been previously shown in VS Code will no longer appear.
+And sometimes tests that had previously been showing in VS Code will no longer appear.

 <br/>